nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 LIMIT ?
 OFFSET ?;
 ```

-Overall, using raw SQLite gave me the flexibility I needed: predictable schema, local-first access and powerful full-text search, without introducing any network dependencies or external services.
-This approach was ideal for an app designed to be private and offline-first
+Overall, using raw SQLite gave me the flexibility I needed: predictable schema, local-first access, and powerful full-text search, without introducing any network dependencies or external services.
+This approach was ideal for an app designed to be private and offline-first.

 ## Working with iOS Files and Bookmarks

 Apple provides security-scoped bookmarks as stable references to files outside the app’s sandbox.
 Normally, these bookmarks remain valid indefinitely, as long as the files aren’t moved outside the app’s original security context.
 However, sandboxing changes or improper handling can cause bookmarks to become invalid, making file access unreliable unless carefully managed (e.g., failing to call `startAccessingSecurityScopedResource()`).
 See [Apple’s bookmark documentation](https://developer.apple.com/documentation/foundation/nsurl#1664002).
 To mitigate this, I implemented a fallback mechanism that copies files into the app’s own sandboxed container.
 This avoids the fragile lifecycle of security-scoped bookmarks that can silently break if iOS resets the permissions.
 By copying files proactively in the background, while the bookmark is valid, there's no risk in accessing invalid audio-file references.

 As a solution, I had to come up with a clever way to keep the library import process quick: I would still use security-scoped bookmarks that are serialized and stored in the SQLite database, but I will also run a background sync process that will copy music files onto the application filesystem container while the bookmark is still valid.
-I managed to persist secure access to the top-level directories this way and that enabled recursive traversal for indexing.
-But reliably playing back individual audio files from bookmark, especially after device restarts, remains an unsolved problem to me.
-This gap in documentation and community knowledge highlights how under-supported this use case is, even for native apps.
+I managed to persist secure access to the top-level directories this way, and that enabled recursive traversal for indexing.
+But reliably playing back individual audio files from a bookmark, especially after device restarts, remains an unsolved problem to me.
+This highlights how under-supported this use case is, even for native apps, and how complex it still is to handle file access reliably on iOS.

 ## Building the Playback and UI

 ### Metadata Parsing

-To parse metadata from audio files, I used Apple's AVFoundation framework, specifically AVURLAsset class, which allows inspection of media file metadata, such as title, album artist, etc. While metadata parsing is handled by the native SDK, certain fields like track numbers you have to manually look up from ID3 tags.
-I relied on [GitHub search](https://github.com/TastemakerDesign/Warper/blob/2af8c07ad8422f4dc3a539177d3a76ee8502e632/plugins/flutter_media_metadata/ios/Classes/Id3MetadataRetriever.swift) to find examples, since official documentation lacked coverage for edge cases.
+To parse metadata from audio files, I used Apple's AVFoundation framework, specifically the AVURLAsset class, which allows inspection of media file metadata, such as title, album artist, etc. While metadata parsing is handled by the native SDK, certain fields like track numbers you have to manually look up from ID3 tags.
+I relied on [GitHub search](https://github.com/TastemakerDesign/Warper/blob/2af8c07ad8422f4dc3a539177d3a76ee8502e632/plugins/flutter_media_metadata/ios/Classes/Id3MetadataRetriever.swift) to find examples, since the official documentation lacked coverage for edge cases.

 ### Audio Playback with AVFoundation